-Each Trust Fund computes its income or loss separately.
-All of a Trust Fund's deductible expenses, including management fees, will be deducted in calculating the Fund's income for each taxation year.
+Each Fund computes its income or loss separately.
+All of a Fund's deductible expenses, including management fees, will be deducted in calculating the Fund's income for each taxation year.
 The Fund will be subject to tax on its net income, including net taxable capital gains, not paid or payable to its investors for the taxation year after taking into consideration any loss carry forwards and any capital gains refunds.
-Each Fund intends to pay to investors enough of its income and capital gains for each taxation year so that it will not be liable for ordinary income tax under Part I of the Tax Act, however, the Funds may still be required to pay refundable income taxes.
+Each Fund intends to pay to investors enough of its income and capital gains for each taxation year so that it will not be liable for ordinary income tax under Part I of the Tax Act.
+Each of the Funds, other than Counsel Global Fixed Income, may be subject to alternative minimum tax.

-The losses of a Trust Fund may be restricted when a person or partnership becomes a "majority-interest beneficiary" of the Trust Fund (generally by holding units representing more than 50% of the NAV of the Trust Fund) unless the Trust Fund qualifies as an "investment fund" by satisfying certain investment diversification and other conditions.
+The losses of a Fund may be restricted when a person or partnership becomes a "majority-interest beneficiary" of the Fund (generally by holding units representing more than 50% of the NAV of the Fund) unless the Fund qualifies as an "investment fund" by satisfying certain investment diversification and other conditions.